cmugpi/cmugpi.github.io/README.md

 Keep in mind that there should only be one `h1` header (`#` in Markdown) per page.
 Make your own headers using `##`.

+Use the `{{ "/link-url/" | prepend: site.baseprefix }}` [Liquid][liquid] syntax
+to create links relative to the site's base URL.
+This facilitates making separate sites for each semester (/~15131/f14/...) if we decide to take this path.

+Try to keep paragraph text to 80-character lines.
+Note that GitHub flavored Markdown treats inner-paragraph line breaks as `<br>` tags, but the Markdown renderer we're using to build our site doesn't have this feature enabled.

+Markdown tables _cannot_ have line breaks in them, so make them as long as they need to be to hold their content.
+If you need a line break within a cell, use `<br>`.
+For an easy way to format Markdown tables, you may want to look at [tabular][tabular] or [vim-markdown][vim-markdown].

+To sort everything, each page has an `order` property.
+Before rendering any content, all the pages are sorted in order of this property.
+Because we only ever render similar content (i.e., topics, lessons, navigation items) together, only pages that occur "near" each other need to have non-ambiguous `order` values.
+For example, All five `navigation` items can have orders from 1 through 5, and all lessons under the `terminal-usgage` topic can have orders from 1 through 5, and everything will be sorted appropriately, even if the intermediate sorted list of all pages intermingles navigation pages with terminal-usage lesson pages.

 ## Jekyll Tips